thopkins568-glitch/Tensora-/README.md

 Encourages faster convergence

-If this mechanism reduces the effective dimensionality of the search, then:
+If this reduces the effective dimensionality of the search, then:

-…the tension-augmented solver should use fewer FLOPs than the baseline.
+> The tension-augmented solver should use fewer FLOPs than the baseline.

 That’s the entire point of the project.

-Not performance.
 Not speed.
+Not wall-time.
 Not hype.
 FLOP reduction under controlled conditions.